 2.1.5.1.
 End-User Grants Authorization

-If the End-User grants the access request, the Authorization Server issues a code and delivers it to the Client by adding the following query parameters to the query component of the Redirection URI using the application/x-www-form-urlencoded format as defined in Section 4.1.2 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+If the End-User grants the access request, the Authorization Server issues a code and delivers it to the Client by adding the following query parameters to the query component of the Redirection URI using the application/x-www-form-urlencoded format as defined in Section 4.1.2 of OAuth 2.0 (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749].

 code